-Alumio’s iPaaS solution supports all your system integration processes – between cloud platforms, software-as-a-service applications, and on-premise systems.
-Alumio is a private cloud integration platform, which means that our standard editions are operating in a cloud environment which can be hosted in your local region within Google Cloud Platform.
+Alumio supports all system integration processes – between Software-as-a-Service (SaaS) solutions, cloud apps, and on-premises systems.
+As a cloud-native integration platform, Alumio provides standard editions that operate in secure cloud environments that can be hosted in your local region within Amazon Web Services (AWS).

 Alumio integrates with Elastic ELK stack, which contains Elasticsearch, Logstash and Kibana.
 Elastic has high standards regarding security & compliance to make sure the highest possible standards are attained.
 Review Elastic' security principles and security & compliance standards.